Providing a New Heart for a Rural Community

 TypeCommunity Centre

-LocationBallyforan, Co.
-Roscommon, Ireland
+LocationBallyforan, Roscommon, Ireland

 Year2023